1. Connecting with Twitter.

 If you only want to view original tweets, select Do not include retweets.
 Otherwise, use Include retweets to view all tweets.

-3. Accessing Saved Feeds
+3. Accessing Saved Searches

 The Settings dropdown displays the current Twitter account you are using Tweetview with: